BorislavBotev/tombola-project/README.md

 ## Database
-You dont need to run any scripts manually since it is used liquibase.
+You dont need to run any scripts manually since liquibase is used.
-On the first launch of the app the scripts will automatically be ran and the DB will be created.
+On the first launch of the app the scripts will automatically be run and the DB will be created.

-If you want to connect to the DB within Workbench -
+If you want to connect to the DB within Workbench for better visibility-

 Port -3306